-- If a component supports the SPDM certificate related commands, the manufacturing process for that component must provision a certificate chain to each component instance. - 127 A possible sequence of commands to create a certificate chain include: - · Generate a certificate signing request (CSR) using the firmware of the component. - · Export the information required to form a CSR to an external utility, which generates the CSR. - If a component uses an externally provisioned key, generate the necessary certificate as part of the external key-generation process and load the generated key and certificate chain into the component.
-See Key provisioning. - After import, the component checks the certificate chain to ensure that its public key matches the components Device public key. - This type of mechanism could be used to provision a certificate chain to one of the slots numbered 1-7.
-Such mechanisms are outside of scope for this white paper and are not part of the SPDM specification. - Any approach for generating a certificate chain should occur as part of a secure manufacturing process.
-Keep intermediate certificates above the device certificate in a secure environment that is not directly accessible to the component so that the component cannot sign a device CSR.
+- 140 If a component supports the SPDM certificate-related commands, the manufacturing process for that component must provision a certificate chain to each component instance. - 141 Possible methods to create a certificate chain include: - Generate a certificate signing request (CSR) using the firmware of the component.
+A CA checks the CSR and signs it to create the appropriate certificate chain. - Export the information required to form a CSR to an external utility, which generates the CSR.
+A CA checks the CSR and signs it to create the appropriate certificate chain. - If a component uses an externally-provisioned key, generate the necessary certificate as part of the external key-generation process and load the generated key and certificate chain into the component.
+See Key provisioning. - 142 After import, the component should check the certificate chain to ensure that its public key matches the component's Device public key. - 143 This type of procedure could be used to provision a certificate chain to one of the slots numbered 1-7.
+Exact mechanisms to implement such procedures are outside the scope of this white paper and are not part of the SPDM specification. - 144 Any approach for generating a certificate chain should occur as part of a secure manufacturing process.
+Keep intermediate certificates above the device certificate in a trusted environment that is not directly accessible to the component so that the component cannot sign a device CSR.

-130 8.9 Device key pair
+8.9 Device key pair

-- Each component must contain a public and private key pair, or a device key pair, that is statistically unique to that component.
-The component must retain the same device key pair for the life of the component.
-Any operation that alters the device key pair invalidates any certificate chain that uses it, which causes the component to fail any authentication request that depends on the current certificate chain. - Only one device key pair should be used for any of the occupied certificate chain storage slots.
+- 146 Each component must contain a public and private key pair, or a device key pair, that is statistically unique to that component.
+The component should retain the same device key pair, unless the key is reprovisioned or altered by another operation.
+Any operation that alters the device key pair invalidates any certificate chain that uses it, which causes the component to fail any authentication request that depends on the current certificate chain.
+The Requester should handle the case where the key changes and appropriately determine the new state of the component. - 147 Only one device key pair should be used for any of the occupied certificate chain storage slots.
 The SPDM specification supports multiple encryption and hashing algorithms.
 The component manufacturer chooses the algorithm for the leaf certificate from the available list in accordance with the needs of the manufacturer.

-133 8.9.1 Key provisioning
+148 8.9.1 Key provisioning

-There are two primary methods for provisioning a device key pair to a component, though there are multiple mechanisms available to accomplish each of the methods.
+149 There are two primary methods for provisioning a device key pair to a component, though there are multiple mechanisms available to accomplish each of the methods.
 Any component that supports SPDM certificate or measurement-related command sets must provision device key pairs.

-135 8.9.1.1 Internal key generation
+150 8.9.1.1 Internal key generation